pan-efs/My-Digital-Drone-Twin/README.md

 ![kth logo](https://www.findaphd.com/common/institutions/logos/Institutions/PID208.gif)

-# How does SkeletonTrackingApp work?
+# How SkeletonTrackingApp works?
-Are you curious to find out how does `SkeletonTrackingApp` work? (*the below video should be replaced with better one)
+Are you curious to find out how `SkeletonTrackingApp` works? (*the below video should be replaced with better one)

 Watch a video [here.](https://drive.google.com/file/d/1t-GgERY4j2ppLnEbO_lELs6ntI9Gp5FQ/view?usp=sharing)
 # Prep